JustinJ1109/Music-Genre-Guesser/README.md

 All models are saved under "./saved_models/".

 ## Predicting on a song
-`test.py` contains everything needed to generate an output.
+If you are not using the web app, `test.py` contains everything needed to generate an output.
 Simply place a song into the `./test_music/` folder and then input the path of that file in the `WAV_FILE` variable in the script and run it.
+Otherwise upload a song where prompted and follow the instructions